MarkPearlCoZa/Blog_General/_posts/2016-10-14-Staying-Engaged-when-Mobbing.md

 Because there was such a wide gap in understanding on this part of our system, as people got lost with what the 'driver' was doing they began to get disengaged which resulted in them understanding less and less of what was going on.
 This vicious cycle resulted in the majority of the mob invoking the 'law of two feet', ending back at their own desks looking for other things to do.

-Luckily we had our team fortnightly retrospective the same day I returned where the concern was brought up, a discussion ensued on what we should do in situations like this.
+Luckily we had our fortnightly team retrospective the same day I returned, where the concern was brought up and a discussion ensued on what we could change to should do in situations like this.

 ### What we changed